Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Surface number density profiles for different populations

-Fig.~\ref{fig:surface_density_subsamples} displays the projected surface density profiles of the different subsamples (RS, GV, BC) of galaxies, fitted with a projected Hernquist model.
-The low statistics of GV and BC samples are at the origin of the high uncertainties on the best fit scale radii (Sect.~\ref{num_density_methods}).
+Figure~\ref{fig:surface_density_subsamples} displays the surface density profiles of the different subsamples (RS, GV, BC) of galaxies, fitted with a Hernquist model.
+The low statistics of GV and BC samples are at the origin of the high uncertainties on the best-fit scale radii (Sect.~\ref{num_density_methods}).